 Photo courtesy of NanaWall

 Designing Your Custom Home With Nature In Mind

 When you want to design a custom home with the beauty of the natural world in mind, the doors and windows you choose are going to matter.
-The options you choose can bring a lot of light and beauty to the house you have built for you, and can give you joy and happiness for years to come.
+The options you choose can bring a lot of light and beauty to the house you have built, and they can give you joy and happiness for years to come.
 As the trees around your home grow taller, the view and the light coming into your home will change.
 That lets you have a unique look to appreciate, and it will slowly change over time.
-Your connection with nature will deepen, and as a result you can feel more comfortable and content in your beautiful home.
+Your connection with nature will deepen and, as a result, you can feel more comfortable and content in your beautiful home.